-The AAI wanted to use this new salience as a platform for building much greater support for an environment (political, economic, and theoretical) in which antitrust can play its historic role of preserving a competitive economy in an increasingly internationalized and technologically-connected world.
-At the same time, the AAI also saw the need to be on the alert for, and defend against, (often subtle) efforts to reduce the role of antitrust and insulate businesses from true competition.
+The AAI wanted to use the salience of the then-pending Microsoft antitrust case as a platform for building much greater support for an environment (political, economic, and theoretical) in which antitrust can play its historic role of preserving a competitive economy in an increasingly internationalized and technologically connected world.
+At the same time, the AAI also saw the need to be on the alert for, and defend against, efforts to reduce the role of antitrust and insulate businesses from competition.

-To a remarkable extent, the current sub-optimal level of antitrust enforcement is the result of advocacy for an entire generation by sophisticated conservative institutions including, among others: the Heritage Foundation, the Cato Institute, and the American Enterprise Institute.
-Well-funded by large corporations and able to draw on the scholarship of conservative academics, these institutions succeeded in turning one version of economic theory into an ideology that often opposes governmental and private efforts to eliminate monopolistic and anticompetitive practices.
+To a remarkable extent, the current sub-optimal level of antitrust enforcement is the result of advocacy for an entire generation by sophisticated conservative “think tanks.”
+Well-funded by large corporations that often appear as antitrust defendants and able to draw on the scholarship of conservative academics, these institutions succeeded in turning one version of economic theory into an ideology that often opposes governmental and private efforts to eliminate monopolistic and anticompetitive practices.
 Part of their program has been very successfully to "educate" judges and opinion leaders to their perspective.

-The AAI exists because a counterweight is needed to support a more balanced, multifaceted, empirical, and dynamic conception of competition policy.
+The AAI seeks a more balanced, multifaceted, empirical, and dynamic conception of competition policy.

 Both the need and the opportunity for rallying a pro-antitrust constituency have increased since 1998.
 But public resources devoted to antitrust are well below their level of 25 years ago, despite today’s larger and more complex economy.
-Although we applaud much of the antitrust activity of the Justice Department's Antitrust Division, the FTC's Competition Mission, and the States in recent years, antitrust enforcement budgets remain too low, staff is stretched too thin, and the agenda is determined by a mentality which promotes a constricted view of the antitrust mission, leading to relatively lax merger and antimonopoly enforcement.
+Although we applaud much of the antitrust activity of the Justice Department's Antitrust Division, the FTC's Competition Mission, and the States’ attorneys general in recent years, serious shortcomings persist.
+Enforcement budgets remain too low, staff is stretched too thin, and the agenda is too often determined by a constricted view of the antitrust mission, leading to relatively lax merger and antimonopoly enforcement.

 Multidisciplinary and Bipartisan Perspective